The Villanova receiver is recovered from a foot injury and looking forward to 2012

 Villanova played Temple in the fourth annual Mayor's Cup game on August 31, 2012 at Lincoln Financial Field.

 In 2010, Flinn helped guide junior wide receiver Norman White to a breakout year.
 White made 69 receptions for 886 yards and 11 touchdowns en route to first team All-CAA honors.
+Last year, White earned All-CAA accolades for the second time in his career when he was a third team All-CAA choice.

 In 2009, Flinn coached junior wide receiver Matt Szczur to numerous honors including CAA Offensive Player of the Year, first team All-CAA and first team All-American honors from the Sports Network, Associated Press and the Walter Camp Foundation.
 In addition, Szczur was named the Most Outstanding Player at the FCS National Championship game.
 Flinn also guided senior wideout Brandyn Harvey to second team All-CAA accolades in 2009.